Disclosure: This article contains affiliate links. If you make a booking through these links, we may earn a commission at no extra cost to you.

 On the vast majority of travel eSIMs, the data validity clock starts the moment your phone first connects to a supported network at your destination, not when you install the profile at home.
 That is why installing early is safe and recommended.

 A minority of plans activate on install or on a fixed date.
 The difference matters if your plan is, say, valid for 7 days.
-Always read the activation rule on the plan page before you buy so a 7-day package does not start ticking while you are still home.
-When in doubt, install the profile early but do not enable its data roaming until you arrive.
+Always read the activation rule on the plan page before you buy so a 7-day package doesn’t start ticking while you’re still home.
+When in doubt, install the profile early but don’t enable its data roaming until you arrive.

 The One Step Everyone Forgets: Data Roaming

-Here is the setting that makes or breaks your first hour abroad.
+Here it is — the toggle I’d skipped, the reason I was the one staring at “No Service” while my wife scrolled ramen reviews.
+This single setting makes or breaks your first hour abroad.
 A travel eSIM connects to a local partner network, which technically counts as “roaming,” so the eSIM line needs data roaming turned ON, while your home line stays OFF to avoid charges.

 • iPhone: Settings, Cellular, tap your travel eSIM line, turn Data Roaming on.
 Open your home line and confirm Data Roaming is off there.